plus-and-other-arithmetic-operations/R34-MFD/README.md

 - [ ] TWIN menu
 - [ ] Implement display menu
 - [ ] Add start animation
+- [ ] Store saved settings in a way that it persists between sessions

 # Gauges
 Stuff that needs to be fixed to finalize the gauge implementation